 A week has passed since I completed my first paperless GST return using Xero.
 It took about a day.
 That’s only slightly less than it took with Quickbooks.
 Yet considering I’m using an unfamiliar system, it represents real progress.

 Xero isn’t hard to learn.
-My problems are more to do with accounting than with the software – I wonder if I will ever really understand double entry book-keeping?
+My problems are more to do with accounting than with the software – I wonder if I will ever understand double entry book-keeping?

 Setting up Xero is easy.
 Importing bank account data is a breeze.
 Reconciling accounts is fast.
 And Xero learns about my accounts as I enter data, so it will get faster.